andrewhopper/hivemind/README.md

 ## Why HiveMind?

 AI coding tools make the same mistakes again and again.
 If you've tried building with NextJS 15 they frequently mess up AppRouter; using ShadCN chances are they've used the wrong command- npx install shadcn-ui instead of npx install shadcn.
+They also don't make good or consistent architecture and design decisions.

 ![Side by side comparison showing HiveMind's impact](docs/side-by-side.png)